Governance Assurance & Capital Stewardship

 Outcome: Alignment Restored Before Consequence

-The revised configuration accelerated vertical progression and enabled ore access within contractual tolerance.
-Commercial penalty exposure was avoided.
+The revised configuration accelerated vertical progression and enabled ore access within contractual tolerance, preserving commercial performance.

 The broader development strategy remained intact.
 No structural redesign was required.
 No reactive crisis management occurred.